mrhheffernan/iS3D/README.md

 See parameters.dat for a list of compatible formats.

 The results will be written in the `results` directory, so this directory must exist at runtime.

+## Notes
+- iS3D's interpolator requires strictly increasing values, which means that it has difficulties with the low-temperature freezeout corona.
+Be sure to have that turned off if you want things to work smoothly.